Sheryl’s Stage 4 MCL Non-Hodgkin’s Lymphoma Story

-Honestly, I wore the wig about three times because it was Spring going into Summer.
+Honestly, I wore the wig about 3 times because it was spring going into summer.
 It was hot.
 Where am I going?
 I’m going to doctor’s offices and to the hospital.
 Where am I going that I care?

-So I still have this beautiful wig, custom-made for me.
-Hopefully, I never need it again.
-Maybe someone else will want it and I can give it to them.
+I still have this beautiful wig, custom-made for me.
+Hopefully I never need it again.
+Maybe someone else will want it, and I can give it to them.
 That was hard.
-But honestly, after the initial shock of it coming off of me, I got over it.
+Honestly, after the initial shock of it coming off of me, I got over it.

 Summary: rashes on hands and legs, low blood counts, high fevers, mouth sores